LIOMLab/liom-toolkit/README.md

 # Liom Toolkit

-This package supports the reserach being done by the [Liom Lab](https://liom.ca) at the Polytechnique Montréal.
+This package supports the research being done by the [Laboratoire d’Imagerie Optique et Moléculaire](https://liom.ca) at Polytechnique Montréal.
 It hosts a collection of scripts used to process and analyze data collected by the lab.

 ## Installation